Some Eye-Opening Statistics

 - Students who do not attend school when they are not necessarily ill are less likely to be at work regularly and on time when they enter the workforce (Kane, 2006).

-- Students who are chronically absent face increased alienation from classmates and peers (Gottfried, 2014).
+- Students who attend school more often are more connected with classmates and peers (Gottfried, 2014).

-- State-by-state analysis of national testing data demonstrates that students who miss more school than their peers consistently score lower on standardized tests, a result that holds true at every age, in every demographic group, and in every state and city tested (Attendance Works).
+- State-by-state analysis of national testing data demonstrates that students who attend more school consistently score higher on standardized tests, a result that holds true at every age, in every demographic group, and in every state and city tested (Attendance Works).

 - Adults who were frequently absent from school as teenagers tend to have poorer mental health outcomes, lower paying jobs, and an increased likelihood of unemployment (Alexander, 1997).